 The School of Hotel Administration is certainly the best in the country in this field and among the best in the world.
 ILR is a most unique program where students can examine relationships and conflicts between labor and management for the purpose of creating practical solutions.
 Aspiring veterinarians will not only find their niche at the College of Agriculture and Life Sciences, but they will have an easier time getting into veterinary school.
 Of course, let it not be said that there is only one university in the Ivy League that has an undergraduate business major.
 Within Cornell’s College of Agriculture and Life Sciences, students can major in “Applied Economics and Management.”
 Cornell is also considered a premier research university.

-No doubt the university is a rigorous academic environment, but students who call Cornell home quite often love it and are able to balance work and play.
+No doubt the university is a rigorous academic environment, but the approximately 15,000 undergraduates who call Cornell home quite often love it and are able to balance work and play.
 For those who enjoy fine cuisine, Cornell’s food service is one of the very best in the nation.
 Good thing — because the eateries in Collegetown leave something to be desired.
 Ok, a lot to be desired!

-For the Class of 2019, 14.9% of students who sent in applications to Cornell University Admissions earned spots.
-13.3% of applicants during the Regular Decision round earned admission, while 27.2% of Early Decision applicants to the university earned admission.
-It was thus a bit tougher for the Class of 2019 as compared to the Class of 2018, a year in which 14% of applicants gained admission overall.
+For the Class of 2023, 10.6% of students who sent in applications to Cornell University Admissions earned spots.
+8.8% of applicants during the Regular Decision round earned admission, while 22.6% of Early Decision applicants to the university earned admission.
+For a targeted class of 3,175 (100 students less than for the Class of 2022) a total of 49,118 students applied for the Class of 2023.
+This was 2,210 fewer applicants than for the Class of 2022.
+The overall admit rate for the Class of 2022 was 10.3%.